ziqingcheryl/ecg_ptbxl_benchmarking/README.md

 ```

 ### Notes on e.evaluate()
-Altough we recommend to use our framework, custom evaluation of custom models is still possible via calling `code.utils.utils.evaluate_experiment(y_true, y_pred, thresholds)`
+Although we recommend using our framework, custom evaluation of custom models is still possible via calling `code.utils.utils.evaluate_experiment(y_true, y_pred, thresholds)`
 manually with classwise thresholds.

 For `e.evaluate()`: If the name of the experiment is `exp_ICBEB` classifier thresholds are needed.
 In any other case `evaluate_experiment(y_true, y_pred)` will return a dictionary with `macro_auc` and `Fmax` (both metrics are **without any explicitly needed thresholds**).